 - An introduction to lab environments and research in our department.

-- In January of your first year, poster sessions, individual meetings with faculty, and faculty talks will introduce you to the range of available research options.
+- In January of your first year, talks presented by each faculty member, poster sessions, and individual meetings with faculty will introduce you to the range of available research options.

 - During your second semester, you will sample different lab environments and styles during three four-week laboratory rotations.